Sweet Tooth (TV series): Premise

-Ten years ago in "The Great Crumble", society collapsed due to a viral pandemic of a disease known as the Sick (or the H5G9 virus), wiping out most of the world's human population, and leading to the mysterious emergence of hybrid babies that are born part human, part animal.
+Ten years ago occurred "The Great Crumble", the collapse of society due to a viral pandemic of a disease known as the Sick (or the H5G9 virus), wiping out most of the world's human population.
+From the start of The Crumble on, hybrid babies are the norm with animal body parts and other characteristics.

-Unsure whether hybrids are the cause of the virus or a result of the virus, many humans fear and hunt the hybrids.
-Gus, a half-deer hybrid, lives in the wilderness with his father – who dies when Gus is nine years old.
-Gus discovers a box buried by his father beneath a tree; the box contains what Gus believes is a photograph of his mother, with the word "Colorado" written on it.
+Unsure whether hybrids are the cause of the virus or a result of it, many humans fear and hunt them.
+Gus, a part-deer hybrid, lives in the wilderness with his father whom he calls "Pubba".
+Pubba dies from the Sick when Gus is nine years old, the boy discovers a box his father buried beneath a tree that contains paraphernalia from before The Great Crumble, but more importantly, a photograph of his mother, with the word "Colorado" written on it.